OfficeDev/open-xml-docs/docs/working-with-runs.md

 ## Open XML SDK Code Example
 The following code adds text to the main document surface of the specified WordprocessingML document.
-A **Run** object demarcates a region of text within the paragraph and then a <span class="keyword">RunProperties</span> object is used to apply bold formatting to the run.
+A **Run** object demarcates a region of text within the paragraph and then a **RunProperties** object is used to apply bold formatting to the run.

 ```csharp